fpradelli94/LiRA/README.md

 ## Usage
 ### Basic usage
-Inside the folder containing the `lira.py` script, provide LiRA with the date you'd like to start searching:
+Indicate the date from which you'd like to start searching:
 ```shell
 pipenv run python3 lira.py --from-date 2023/09/19
 # OR